rsluiters/eudi/README.md

 - add explanation to categories
 - avoid error if no answer is given

-- add time spend to task answering
+- add time spent to task answering
 - store answers (and time needed to answer)
 - show statistics about answers per section to user
 - add possibility so that user can send each other notices